raesene/kube_security_lab/README.md

 - `tiller-noauth.yml` - Tiller service configured without authentication.
 - `unauth-api-server.yml` - API Server with anonymous access possible to sensitive paths.
 - `unauth-kubernetes-dashboard.yml` - Cluster with the Kubernetes Dashboard installed and available without authentication.
+- `rokubelet.yml` - Exposed read only kubelet.
+This one doesn't have a compromise path ready (yet!)

 ## Using the clusters